eshandilcsumb/GymLog/README.md

 1. Fix it so an empty string will not insert a log
 2. Clean up the toString()
 3. Use the retrieved records to update the display

+## Add users
+1. Create a users POJO
+2. Create a user DAO
+3. Update the DB repository to allow user operations
+4. Update gym log to have a userid field